exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

 ### Hard Strat

 Strategies that are considered 'super active' and/or hard to execute by the majority of players.
 This may be because of specific buy timings or requiring constant attentions.
+Examples of hard strategies include T3Play2 and T8PlaySolarSwap.

 ### Milestone Swapping / MS

 The act of swapping milestones, usually in the middle of a publication.
 This is usually part of a super active strategy.
 If done correctly, it can significantly boost tau/hour.
+This type of strategy is most common prior to reaching all milestones in a theory, with a notable exception of T8PlaySolarSwap, which continues using milestone swapping past full milestones.

 ### Doubling Variables / Doublings

 Usually referred to theory variables that are multiplied by 2 or more each time you buy (Variables with 2^x).
 Can sometimes refer to a really powerful variable.
+An example of a doubling variable is \\(q_2\\) in theory 4.

 ### mod10 Variables